-&lt;sup>3 Keyera suspended its DRIP and Premium DRIP program on April 22, 2020.
+2 Keyera suspended its DRIP and Premium DRIP program on April 22, 2020.

-DEVELOPMENTS IN 2019 Facility/Area Description Simonette Inlet Handling Improvements & Acid Gas Injection System The inlet NGL separation facilities and flare system were completed and commenced operations in March 2019, and the acid gas injection facilities became operational in July 2019.
-Simonette Gas Plant Expansion The Simonette gas plant expansion became operational in September 2019 and added an additional 150 MMcf/d of gas processing capacity, bringing total licensed gas processing capacity of the plant to 450 MMcf/d.
-Wapiti Gas Plant In May 2019, Keyera completed and began operating Phase 1 of the Wapiti gas plant, which had 150 MMcf/d of sour gas processing capacity and 25,000 Bbls/d of condensate handling capacity.
-KAPS NGL and Condensate Pipeline System In May 2019, Keyera and SemCAMS Midstream ULC (now Energy Transfer Canada ULC) entered into an agreement to develop KAPS, which includes a NGL and condensate pipeline system that is planned to transport Montney and Duvernay production in northwestern Alberta to Keyera's fractionation assets and condensate system in Fort Saskatchewan, Alberta.
-North Wapiti Pipeline System This pipeline system began operating in September 2019, extending the capture area of Keyera's Wapiti gas plant.
 DEVELOPMENTS IN 2020 Wapiti Gas Plant Phase 2 of the Wapiti gas plant was completed in December 2020 and added an additional 150 MMcf/d of sour gas processing capacity.
 Solar Power Purchase Agreement In December 2020, Keyera entered into a 15-year power purchase agreement with Samsung Renewable Energy Inc. (now Capstone Infrastructure Corporation) to purchase solar power from a 25-megawatt capacity solar generation facility located north of Drumheller, Alberta.
-The facility is anticipated to begin commercial operation in mid-2022.
+The facility is anticipated to begin commercial operation in mid-2023.
 Gold Creek Compressor and Gathering System Expansion This project provided additional compression and included an expansion of the Wapiti gathering system.
 The compressor station was completed in the first quarter of 2020, and the additional compression and expansion of the Wapiti gathering system was completed in the second quarter of 2020.
 Pipestone Gas Plant The Pipestone gas plant commenced operations in October 2020 and included a total of 200 MMcf/d of sour gas processing capacity with acid gas injection capabilities, 24,000 Bbls/d of condensate processing capacity, and associated water disposal facilities.
 The associated Pipestone Liquids Hub was acquired from Ovintiv (then Encana Corporation) and put into service in 2018 in conjunction with the parties entering into a 20-year infrastructure development and midstream service agreement, and has 14,000 Bbls/d of condensate processing capacity.
 KFS - Storage Expansion The 16th storage cavern was completed and came into service in April 2020.
 Washing of the 17th and 18th storage caverns continued throughout the year.
 Optimization and Suspension of Certain Gas Plant Operations Keyera announced the suspension of operations at the Bigoray, Minnehik Buck Lake and West Pembina gas plants.
 Wildhorse Terminal Construction of the Wildhorse Terminal in Cushing, Oklahoma continued to advance.
 South Cheecham Sulphur Facilities Keyera and Enbridge continued development of its sulphur handling, forming, and storage facilities at the South Cheecham rail and truck terminal, with detailed engineering and regulatory activities continuing through 2020.
 Ownership of the sulphur facilities is generally consistent with Keyera and Enbridge's 50/50 ownership of the terminal.
 KAPS Pipeline System Keyera continued development of KAPS through 2020.
 In light of prevailing industry and market uncertainty, in April 2020, Keyera announced that, with the support of its customers, the project had been deferred by approximately one year.
 Engineering and regulatory work continued throughout 2020.
 Approvals from the AER to proceed with the construction of the KAPS main line was received in April 2020.
 DEVELOPMENTS IN 2021 Optimization and Suspension of Certain Gas Plant Operations With the suspension of operations at the Brazeau North and Ricinus gas plants, Keyera completed its optimization of its southern gas processing assets.
 Alberta Crude Terminal During the second quarter of 2021, Keyera acquired the remaining 50% ownership interest in the Alberta Crude Terminal and now owns and operates 100% of the facility.
 KFS - Storage Expansion The 17th storage cavern was completed and came into service in September 2021.
-Washing of the 18th storage cavern continued through 2021 and is expected to be in service in the second half of 2022.
+Washing of the 18th storage cavern continued through 2021.
 Wildhorse Terminal The Wildhorse Terminal in Cushing, Oklahoma commenced operations in July 2021.
 The terminal includes 12 above ground storage tanks with 4.5 million Bbls of working capacity.
-South Cheecham Sulphur Facilities Keyera and Enbridge continued development of its sulphur handling, forming, and storage facilities at the South Cheecham rail and truck terminal, with construction progressing through 2021.
-The sulphur facilities are expected to be operational in mid-2022.
-KAPS Pipeline System Keyera continued development of KAPS with construction progressing steadily through 2021.
-KAPS is expected to be operational in 2023.